ulyssesdotcodes/oscillare/README.md

 ### Known Issues

 - On OSX you have to start oschader-cinder first.
 If you quit oschader-cinder you have to restart oscillare.
+- Effects on programs using passthrough don't work.
+- EqTexInput is buggy
+- Stack overflows are still possible - be wary!

     Copyright (C) 2016  Ulysses Popple